MinnPost/object-sync-for-salesforce/readme.txt

 There is extensive documentation of the plugin, including its developer hooks, [on GitHub](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/readme.md).
 You can find a detailed [initial setup instruction](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/initial-setup.md) document there as well.

 == Changelog ==

+* 1.0.11 (2017-11-06)
+	* Fixed a bug in which a blank `post` object was created in the event that `pull` calls were blocked, then unblocked.
+Thanks to GitHub user @charmoney for the report and much of the fix.
+	* Fixed a bug in which `post` meta fields were not pushed to Salesforce.
+Also as part of this, added basic support for WooCommerce `order` post types.
+Thanks to WordPress user @ratputin for the report.

 * 1.0.10 (2017-10-10)